UMD-Summer-2021-ASR/quizzr-server/README.md

 * `DATABASE` The name of the database to use in MongoDB.
 * `BLOB_ROOT` The name of the root folder to use in Firebase Storage.
 * `BLOB_NAME_LENGTH` The length of the string to generate when naming uploaded audio files.
 * `Q_ENV` The type of environment to use.
-It currently does not have much use outside of blocking certain pages.
+It currently does not have much use outside of controlling access to certain pages.
 * `SUBMISSION_FILE_TYPES` The file extensions to look for when deleting submissions.
 * `DIFFICULTY_LIMITS` The upper bound of each difficulty, or `null` to have no upper bound.
 * `VERSION` The version of the software.
 Used in audio document definitions for cases where the schema changes.

-It is also possible to override configuration fields through environment variables or through a set of overrides passed into the `test_overrides` argument for the app factory function, `create_app`.
+It is also possible to override configuration fields through environment variables or through a set of overrides passed into the `test_overrides` argument for the app factory function.
 Currently, overrides with environment variables only work with fields that have string values.

 ### Testing
 There is a separate repository for running automated tests on the server.
 See the [quizzr-server-test](https://github.com/UMD-Summer-2021-ASR/quizzr-server-test) repository for more information.